Erectile Dysfunction: Reason For ‘Falling Short’

 - A diet rich in leafy vegetables, seasonal fruit, fibre, and good fats is essential for good blood circulation.
 Avoid smoking, consuming alcohol and drugs.

 - Meanwhile, try meditation or get professional help to reduce anxiety and depression.

 Non-medical ways of managing erectile dysfunction may include conversations with your partner, professional counseling and increasing foreplay.
 Aside from lifestyle management techniques, when physiological causes are involved, erectile dysfunction may require management of the underlying diseases, discontinuation of the medications involved, and the addition of other drugs to help with erections.
-These management methods, however, require the consultation of an andrologist.
+These management methods, however, require the consultation of a Sexologist.
 Hence, if you find yourself suffering from ED do not hesitate to consult with a doctor.